cadars/photosheet/README.md

   <br>

-  - Caution: it's probably unsafe(?) to host `photosheet.php` on a public server.
+  - Caution: it's probably unsafe(?) to host `photosheet.php` directly on a public server.
   - No thumbnails are generated, so compress your images beforehand.
   - `.landscape` and `.portrait` classes are also available for styling purposes.